 The recent announcement by Parks Canada regarding the transfer of 22.8 km2 of land from the Province of Ontario marks another important milestone towards the creation of the much anticipated Rouge National Urban Park.

-Toronto and Region Conservation (TRCA) celebrates this achievement and salutes the collaborative efforts of the federal and provincial governments to bring Canada’s only urban national park closer to complete establishment.
+Toronto and Region Conservation Authority (TRCA) celebrates this achievement and salutes the collaborative efforts of the federal and provincial governments to bring Canada’s only urban national park closer to complete establishment.

 Since 1994, TRCA has been an active land manager and park advocate (as a founding member of the former Rouge Alliance), bringing expertise and leadership in the issues of urban watershed ecology and restoration to this nationally significant landscape.